Bhuppi294/Bhuppi294/README.md

 ## 📌 About Me
 - 🎓 B.Tech Student at Graphic Era Hill University
-- 💪 Preparing for CDS & AFCAT
+- 💪 Preparing for GATE , CDS & AFCAT
 - 📚 Interested in Cybersecurity, Web Development, and Anime
-- 💻 Love building CLI tools and fun projects
+- 💻 Love learning new things